| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 forthcoming SS Aktion in the Jewish quarter (December 1939): "Tomorrow, it's going to

 start.
 Jozefa and Izaaka Streets are going to know all about it!"
+In the film, Schindler sits down with Stern and proposes a

 toast to the factory's success.
 With the Nazi destruction of Jews taking place outside of